Sipahi: Timarli sipahi

-The equipment and tactics differed between the Anatolian and Balkan Timarli Sipahi.
-The Anatolian Sipahi were equipped and fought as classic horse archers, shooting while galloping, yet they were not nomadic cavalry and their status was similar to medium cavalry class.
+In wartime, Timarli sipahis and their retainers were gathered under their alay (regiment) beys, alay-beys gathered with their troops under sanjakbeys, and sanjakbeys gathered under beylerbeys.
+If a battle was to be fought in Europe, Rumelian (Balkan) Sipahis took the honorary right flank under the Rumelian beylerbey, while the Anatolian beylerbey and his Sipahis took the left flank; when a battle was in Asia, positions were switched.
+This way, the Ottoman classical army's flanks wholly consisted of Timariot cavalry, while the center consisted of Janissary infantry and artillery divisions.
+The equipment and tactics differed between the Anatolian and Balkan Timarli Sipahi; the Anatolian Sipahi were equipped and fought as classic horse archers, shooting while galloping, yet they were not nomadic cavalry and their status was similar to medium cavalry class.
 Balkan Timarli Sipahis wore chainmail, rode barded horses and carried lances and javelins, and fought as medium cavalry.
 Timarli Sipahis of the classical Ottoman period usually comprised the bulk of the army and did the majority of the fighting on the battlefield.
 While infantry troops at the army's center maintained a static battle line, the cavalry flanks constituted its mobile striking arm.
 During battle, Timarli Sipahi tactics were used, opening the conflict with skirmishes and localized skirmishes with enemy cavalry.
 Regiments of Timarli Sipahis made charges against weaker or isolated units and retreated back to the main body of troops whenever confronted with heavy cavalry.
-During one regiment's retreat, other regiments of sipahis may have charged the chasing enemy's flanks.
+During one regiment's retreat, other regiments of sipahis could charge the chasing enemy's flanks.
 Such tactics served to draw enemy cavalry away from infantry support, break their cohesion, and isolate and overwhelm them with numerical superiority.
-Anatolian Sipahis had the ability to harass and provoke opposing troops with arrow shots.
-More heavily equipped Balkan Sipahis carried javelins for protection against enemy horsemen during their tactical retreats.
+Anatolian Sipahis had the ability to harass and provoke opposing troops with arrows.
+More heavily equipped Balkan Sipahis carried javelins for protection against enemy cavalry during tactical retreats.
 All cavalry flanks of the Ottoman army fought a fluid, mounted type of warfare around the center of the army, which served as a stable pivot.
 The standard equipment of Rumeli Sipahis of the classical Ottoman period consisted of a round shield, lance, sword, javelins, and plated armour.
 Their horses were barded.
 Standard equipment of Anatolian Sipahis in the same era was a round shield, composite Turkish bow, arrows, kilij (Turkish sword), and leather or felt armor.
 Besides these, Sipahis of both provinces were equipped with bozdogan and şeşper maces, and aydogan, teber and sagir axes.
 Anatolian Sipahis sometimes also carried lances.